Chalked paint is typically a latex-based paint mixed with fine granular powder.

 It’s available in a variety of different colors.

-To a tablespoon of water at room temperature, add 2 tablespoons of unsanded grout.
+To a tablespoon of water at room temperature, add two tablespoons of unsanded grout.

 Tips and Guidelines for Using Your Homemade Chalked Paint